 7. Stay On-Brand and remove that white background

 Yes, bland and colorless backgrounds send the wrong message; or worse, they get lost in an ocean of generic ads.
-To remove those annoying white backgrounds for all ads from your product catalog, just opt for a new and different background of your brand color or product color or import your own designs that align perfectly with your brand voice.
+To remove those annoying white backgrounds for all ads from your product catalog, just opt for a new and different background of brand color or product color or import your own designs that align perfectly with brand voice.

 Do this automatically, quickly and at scale.
 No designers, no additional manual work, or lengthy campaign planning.